TempeHS/2025SE-Roman.L-HSCTask1/.workingdocuments/agile_artifacts.md

 - ~~Create SQLite database for accounts~~

-- Input validation and sanitization
+- ~~Input validation and sanitization~~

-- Password hashing
+- ~~Password hashing~~

 - ~~HTTP security headers~~

+- Ability for team members to log-in

+- Ability to post log entries

 ## Increment (what must be achieved by the end of the sprint)

-- ~~Webpage for team members to sign-up/log-in and brought to form page~~
+- Webpage for team members to sign-up/log-in and brought to form page

 - Passwords are hashed in SQLite